 A written request for reinstatement and a letter of commitment must be submitted to the Director & Department Chair of Nursing a minimum of 8 weeks in advance of the start of the desired course by using the Reinstatement Form.
 A student who withdraws, drops, or fails a course at one campus may request reinstatement to the Nursing Sequence at either campus.
 Application for reinstatement to the Nursing Program does not guarantee reinstatement to the program.
-Only 10% of any class cohort may be reinstated students.
+Only 10% of each cohort may be reinstated students.
 Extraordinary circumstances may dictate the reinstatement committee to allow additional number of students beyond the 10% per class cohort.
-A student will be allowed only one time to apply for reinstatement to the Nursing Program.
-Only extraordinary circumstances will allow for a student to apply for reinstatement more than one time, and this will be determined by the reinstatement committee.
-Examples for this allowance may include unexpected injury or illness, death of family member, etc.

-Any student who wishes reinstatement to the first nursing course (NURS 210 Fundamentals of Nursing) must complete the general admissions process to the nursing program.
-In this case, only prerequisite courses will be included in the student's grade point average calculations for admission to the program.
+A student will be allowed only one time to apply for reinstatement more than one time and this will be determined by the reinstatement committee.
+Examples for this allowance may include: unexpected injury or illness, death of family member, etc. Any student who wishes reinstatement to the first nursing course (NURS 208 Fundamentals of Nursing) must complete the general admissions process to the nursing program.
+In this case, only pre-requisite courses will be included in the student's grade point average calculations for admission to the program.
 The Director & Chair of Nursing will appoint the reinstatement committee.